 Minimizing shadow work will make you feel less burdened, and it’s important you don’t interpret this greater lightness as doing something wrong.
 Again, sheer busyness itself does not equal productivity and creativity.

 Outsource when you can.
 The DIY ethic is admirable, but only when you’re doing-it-yourself, for yourself!
 Putting in time for a corporation doesn’t satisfy the soul.
 So if they’re going to outsource jobs to you, consider passing the task along and outsourcing it to someone else.
-Yes, outsourcing usually costs money, but this upfront cost should be weighed not only against the time you save, but the physic energy and willpower you’ll preserve as well.
+Yes, outsourcing usually costs money, but this upfront cost should be weighed not only against the time you save, but the psychic energy and willpower you’ll preserve as well.
 Doing things like using a travel agent, hiring a tax preparer, and even riding the bus to work instead of driving yourself, can actually end up making you more money in the long run; if you feel so exhausted at night that you never end up putting in time on your side hustle, it’ll never get off the ground.
 The more you outsource tiresome tasks, the more time you’ll have for satisfying and creative pursuits.

 Set no-brainer blocks on your devices.
 Instead of expending your precious willpower trying to resist the urge to check your devices when you’d like to be working on other things, take that possibility completely off the table by putting blocks on certain apps and sites at certain times.
-This post covers all the ins and outs of how to do that.
+This article covers all the ins and outs of how to do that.

 Clock out from production and consumption.
 The average modern American is either producing or consuming at any given moment during the day.
 Our identities are ever tied up in economic pursuits.
 Take a break from the marketplace by trying not only to keep regular working hours where possible, but to adhere to regular business hours when you shop.
 Just because you can buy some Beard Growth Spray on Amazon at 11 o’clock at night, doesn’t mean you should.
 Set parameters for your economic hours, consider taking a weekly Tech Sabbath, and make unbroken lengths of time — periods in which to pursue things for their own pleasures and ends, and simply to be a human — a sacred part of your routine.